ioccc-src/winner/1985/shapiro/README.md

         make all

+## Try:

+	./shapiro

 ## Judges' comments:

 As submitted, this program was 3 lines (2 of defines and 1 of code).
 To make news & mail happy we split the last line into 7.
-Join them back without the newlines to get the original version.
+The file [shapiro.orig.c](shapiro.orig.c) is the original version.

 This program was selected for the 1987 t-shirt collection.

 We found this program is be simply a**maze**ing!
 Run this program without arguments and notice the output.
-For instance:

-	./shapiro

 Copyright (c) 1985, Landon Curt Noll & Larry Bassel.